I recently got side-tracked into exploring the basics of namedtuple() as

 frozen attribute

-with an un-editable “protected” attribute,
+if we want @dataclass to behave like namedtuple with an un-editable “protected” attribute,

-just use @dataclass(frozen=True)
+just use @dataclass(frozen=True).

 override __iter__()

-that by implementing the special method .__iter__()
+that by implementing the special method .__iter__():

 1 | from dataclasses import astuple, dataclass |